-One study including 90 people with IBS found that taking 50,000 IU of vitamin D daily for 6 months led to significant improvements in stomach pain, bloating, gas, and other gastrointestinal symptoms (
+One study including 90 people with IBS found that taking 50,000 IU of vitamin D every two weeks for 6 months led to significant improvements in stomach pain, bloating, gas, and other gastrointestinal symptoms. (

 Another study evaluated 44 women with premenstrual syndrome (PMS) who were deficient in vitamin D.

 It found that taking a vitamin D supplement for 4 months decreased several markers of inflammation and improved PMS symptoms, which often include stomach pain, cramps, constipation, and bloating (